Working in Italy as an Employee of a Foreign Company

 Working as an employee full time in Italy

-If you are an employer outside Italy and thinking of hiring an employee in Italy, the legal, tax and social security ramifications can be complex.
+If you are an employer outside Italy and thinking of hiring an employee who will be working from Italy, the legal, tax and social security ramifications can be complex.

 Liability of the employer to Italian social security

-If the employee is resident in Italy and/or working for a substantial part of their time from Italian soil as an employee of a non Italian employer, then the employer will likely need to register as such (via a representative office/social security representative) in order to pay the social security contributions.
+If the employee is resident in Italy and/or working for a substantial part of their time from Italian soil as an employee of a non Italian employer, then the employer will likely need to register as such (via a representative office and legally appointed social security representative) in order to pay the social security contributions.
 Under Italian law social security is due based, by default, on where the employment is carried out.
 Exemption from the Italian charge for all or some of the contributions may be available e.g.

 • under EU rules if the employee is a posted worker, or working and living in different EU countries);